What is the Bike To Work Scheme

 The repayment for the bicycle and equipment is then deducted from your gross salary (this means before income tax, PRSI, pension levies or Universal Social Charge are deducted).
 These deductions can be made weekly, fortnightly or monthly depending on your salary payment arrangement.
 Your employer can also buy the bicycle on your behalf and not require you to pay for it.

-You can find out more about the scheme on the Revenue Commissioner’s website.
+You can find out more about the scheme on the Cycle to Work Scheme on the Revenue website.